Newnetirc/thelounge-theme-newnet/README.md

 <h1 align="center">
-	Solarized theme for The Lounge
+	Newnet theme for The Lounge
 </h1>

 <h3 align="center">
-	An opinionated simple theme with Solarized colours
+	An simple theme with Newnet website CSS
 </h3>

-benharri's fork with some small tweaks that i've collected
+deepend's fork with some small tweaks forked from benharris Solarized theme.

 some of the tweaks include: